Tipstaff: Australia

+Ireland

+In Ireland, a tipstaff is a personal aide to a judge.
+The role of tipstaff has been replaced by that of judicial assistant for judges appointed after 2011.
+No new tipstaves have been recruited since 2011 and only a small number remain.

 United Kingdom

 England and Wales

-There are currently two Tipstaffs in England and Wales: one is an officer of the Royal Borough of Kingston and the other an officer of the High Court of England and Wales, appointed under section 27 of the Courts Act 1971.
+There are currently two tipstaves in England and Wales: one is an officer of the Royal Borough of Kingston and the other an officer of the High Court of England and Wales, appointed under section 27 of the Courts Act 1971.
 It is the latter to which this section refers.

-The High Court Tipstaff may appoint three assistants and can call on any constable, bailiff or member of the public to assist in carrying out their duties.
+The High Court tipstaff may appoint three assistants and can call on any constable, bailiff or member of the public to assist in carrying out their duties.
 Their jurisdiction extends throughout England and Wales.
 They are authorised to force entry if necessary, and will have a police officer present to prevent breach of the peace.
 The relevant territorial police force is informed of arrests.

-Sometimes a local bailiff or police will detain a person in custody until the Tipstaff arrives to collect them and take them to court or prison.
-Pentonville Prison (for civil offenders) is obliged to take into custody‚ no matter what the circumstances‚ anybody taken there by the Tipstaff.
-Tipstaff may make the same demands of the custody suite within the Royal Courts of Justice itself, and they are obliged to take into custody any individual he brings there.
+Sometimes a local bailiff or police will detain a person in custody until the tipstaff arrives to collect them and take them to court or prison.
+Pentonville Prison (for civil offenders) is obliged to take into custody‚ no matter what the circumstances‚ anybody taken there by the tipstaff.
+A tipstaff may make the same demands of the custody suite within the Royal Courts of Justice itself, and they are obliged to take into custody any individual he brings there.

-The Tipstaff heads a procession of the Lord Chancellor and judges at the start of the legal year‚ preceding them with their staff as a symbol of authority and law enforcement.
-They also lead the Lord Mayor from their golden coach to the Lord Chief Justice's Court for the "swearing in" of the Lord Mayor‚ afterwards attending the Lord Mayor's Banquet, having led the Lord Chancellor into the Guildhall.
+The tipstaff heads a procession of the lord chancellor and judges at the start of the legal year‚ preceding them with their staff as a symbol of authority and law enforcement.
+They also lead the lord mayor from their golden coach to the lord chief justice's court for the "swearing in" of the lord mayor‚ afterwards attending the Lord Mayor's Banquet, having led the lord chancellor into the guildhall.
 The black uniform‚ only worn on ceremonial occasions‚ is based on that of a Victorian police inspector.
 They wear a black hat with gold braid trimmings and jacket with silver buttons‚ a wing collar with a white bow tie and white gloves.
-The Tipstaff is the only person authorised to make an arrest within the precincts of the Royal Courts of Justice.
+The tipstaff is the only person authorised to make an arrest within the precincts of the Royal Courts of Justice.